Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 ## Building more complex queries

-Now, let's combine the above queries to get data for the Quarter-finals, Semifinals and Final stages from the year 1992 on.
+Now, let's combine the above queries to get data for the Quarter-finals, Semifinals and Final stages from the year 1950 onwards.
 This time, let’s use IN as one way to make the query easier to understand.
 It is equivalent to saying `WHERE (Stage = 'Quarter-finals') OR (Stage = 'Semi-finals') OR (Stage = 'Final')`, but reads more neatly: